 This document has been developed within the framework of the Global Environment Facility (GEF) project ID: 9771 on Global Best Practices on Emerging Chemical Policy Issues of Concern under the Strategic Approach to International Chemicals Management (SAICM).
 This project is funded by the GEF, implemented by UNEP, and executed by the SAICM Secretariat.
 The International Institute for Sustainable Development acknowledges the financial contribution of the GEF to the development of this policy brief.

-This Policy Brief is the third in a series featuring cross-cutting topics relating to the sound management of chemicals and waste.
-It was written by Delia Paul, Earth Negotiations Bulletin (ENB) team leader and writer.
+This Policy Brief is the eighth in a series featuring cross-cutting topics relating to the sound management of chemicals and waste.
+It was written by Leila Mead, Earth Negotiations Bulletin (ENB) team leader, editor, and writer.
 The series editor is Elena Kosolapova, Senior Policy Advisor, Tracking Progress Program, IISD.